Three children, two adults found dead in Brandenburg | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German police found five dead bodies in a home south of the capital Berlin, and are "working on the assumption that this is a homicide."
+German police have found five dead bodies in a home south of the capital Berlin.
+The deceased had gunshot and stab wounds prompting a homicide investigation.

 Police cordoned off a single-family house in the town of Königs Wusterhausen, Brandenburg, after bodies of five people were discovered, three of whom were children